 First, as some of you may know our blog was nominated for Savuer Best Food Blogs of 2013 in the category of Best Cooking Blog.
 What an unexpected and great surprise for us.
-If you have not already, you should go to Saveur and vote for your favorite blogs.
 There are tons of categories and a lot of great people nominated. :)

 Balsamic Grilled Baby Carrots

 - 20 baby carrots, cleaned peeled and cut in half, lengthwise

 - ¼ cup (½ stick) unsalted butter, melted